A Wasserstein distance approach for concentration of empirical risk estimates: Concentration bounds for distributions satisfying

-It is easy to see from the first equality in (\ref{lipwass2}) that $X\mapsto \E(X)$ is a \tone\ risk measure with parameters $L=\kappa=1$.
-Corollary \ref{cor:t1-subgauss} applies, and yields the well-known Hoeffding's inequality for the concentration of sample mean in the case of sub-Gaussian r.v.s.
+\begin{remark} It is easy to see from the first equality in \eqref{lipwass2} that $X\mapsto \E(X)$ is a \ref{type:one}\ risk measure with parameters $L=\kappa=1$.
+Theorem \ref{thm:t1-conc-bd} applies with $\beta=2$, and yields the well-known Hoeffding's inequality for the concentration of sample mean in the case of sub-Gaussian r.v.s. \end{remark}